 - Sauce is Boss.
 This method is perfect for any of your favorite sauces.
 Spicy Buffalo is the reigning favorite around here (as indicated by the cult following of this Slow Cooker Healthy Buffalo Chicken and the Buffalo Chicken Burgers in my cookbook).

-As it turns out Buffalo chicken wings cook in an air fryer so successfully, they might just be the best of all of my air fryer recipes so far.
+These wings might just be the best of all of my air fryer recipes so far!

-To ensure the fat renders and the wings crisp, we air fry them at two separate temperatures.
+To ensure the fat renders and the wings crisp, air fry chicken wings at two separate temperatures.

-- First, air fryer the chicken wings at 360 degrees F for 24 minutes, turning once halfway through.
+- First, air fryer the chicken wings at 360°F for 24 minutes, turning once halfway through.
 This step renders the fat.

-- Then, turn up the heat to 390 degrees F. This high temperature crisps the outsides of the wings, leaving the interior meat moist.
+- Then, turn up the heat to 390°F. This high temperature crisps the outsides of the wings, leaving the interior meat moist.

 How to Make Air Fryer Chicken Wings

-In total, air fryer chicken wings need roughly 30 minutes in the air fryer.
+- The wings cook in 30 minutes in the air fryer.

 - If your wings are especially large or small, you may need to adjust the time by a few minutes in either direction.

 - Once the wings are air fried, you can toss them in any sauce of your choosing.